Start here

 Notes are where individual roasts are logged, questions are explored, and assumptions are tested.
 Over time, some of those questions stop feeling urgent.
 When that happens, the understanding they leave behind is distilled and recorded here.

-If something isn’t in the guide yet, it’s usually because it hasn’t earned the confidence to be.
+If something isn’t in the guide yet, it hasn’t earned the confidence to be.

 How to use this guide